nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Go to the App Store and go to the updates tab.
 If there are system updates, install and reboot until there is nothing left to update.

 ### Install command line tools
-With the release of OS X 10.9, Apple decoupled its command line tools necessary for compiling some of the tools we use from Xcode, Apple's proprietary development suite.
+With the release of macOS 10.9, Apple decoupled its command line tools necessary for compiling some of the tools we use from Xcode, Apple's proprietary development suite.

 All Macs come with an app called "Terminal."
 You can find it under Applications > Utilities.
 Double click to open that bad boy up, and run this command: